Skip to main content

 Common Questions

 Analytics updates in real-time as you work.
-When you create proposals, confirm bookings, record payments, or change statuses, the data refreshes automatically.Refresh the page if you’ve just made changes and don’t see them reflected.
+When you create Journeys, confirm bookings, record payments, or change statuses, the data refreshes automatically.Refresh the page if you’ve just made changes and don’t see them reflected.

 They measure different things and may use different time ranges or filters: